AbhinavRobinson/Vanilla-JS-Rest-API/README.md

-# Vanilla-JS-Rest-API
+# A vanilla nodejs rest api

-A vanilla NodeJS CRUD API for educational purposes.
+A vanilla NodeJS REST API for educational purposes.

 ## Features